Nuclear Information Centre

 Nic Pehkonen, Encircled, 2024 [granite, mudstone, halite, chalk, bentonite, jute string, A4 clipboard with information sheet (not shown).
 Dimensions approximately 35cm x 35cm (area), height variable].

-Harnessing both kinetic and gravitational potential energy, the Nuclear Information Centre pendulum moves with apparent effortlessness across both deep and shallow time whilst simultaneously providing much-needed Anthropocenic spiritual guidance and tidy yes/no answers to the conundrum of safely managing the ever-growing global inventory of high-activity radioactive waste.
+Harnessing both kinetic and gravitational potential energy, the Nuclear Information Centre pendulum moves with apparent effortlessness across both deep and shallow time whilst simultaneously providing much-needed Anthropocenic spiritual guidance and tidy yes/no answers to the conundrum of safely managing the ever-growing global inventory of human generated radioactive waste.

-The long-term management of radioactive waste is a global issue for all nuclear states with geological disposal officially put forward as the best and safest solution for the most problematic high-level wastes.
-In addition to the natural barrier of the “host” rock, geological disposal also builds in engineered barriers, including bentonite clay as a backfill material with the whole facility designed to isolate and contain the waste deep underground over the hundreds of thousands of years it will take to reach nominally safe levels.
+In addition to the natural barrier of the “host” rock, of which three main types have been identified as suitable, geological disposal also builds in engineered barriers, including bentonite clay as a backfill material with the whole facility designed to isolate and contain the waste deep underground over the hundreds of thousands of years it will take to reach nominally safe levels.

 Three main rock types have been identified as geologically suitable for hosting a GDF.
 These are higher strength rocks such as granite, lower strength sedimentary rocks such as mudstone, and evapourites such as halite.
 Additionally, due to its strong moisture absorbing properties, bentonite clay has been identified as a potential buffer material for surrounding the deposited waste packages and slow down the movement of groundwater within a GDF.
 Water is the single most undesirable ingredient in the GDF mix as it can act as a conduit for hazardous radionuclides to potentially reach the surface.
 The rock takes on the role of the final barrier between the waste and the outside world.